meltingice/psd.js/README.md

 PSD.js has no native dependencies.
 Simply add `psd` to your package.json or run `npm install psd`.

+## Documentation

+** Note: work in progress **

+Annotated source code documentation is available [here](http://meltingice.github.io/psd.js/docs/).
+PROTIP: if you're wondering how to access various metadata from a layer, you'll want to see this [file](http://meltingice.github.io/psd.js/docs/lib/psd/layer/info.coffee.html).

 ## Usage

 PSD.js works almost exactly the same in the browser and NodeJS.